Your state’s best independent family-friendly restaurant

 Texas: The Big Texan, Amarillo

 The Big Texan is something of a legend in Amarillo and a fun place to visit for both kids and adults.
-Known for its eating contests – anyone who finishes the 72-ounce steak within an hour eats for free – the boldly decorated restaurant/saloon also (thankfully) serves up smaller portions for younger clientele and people who can’t quite face the challenge.
-Kids’ meals come, adorably, in little cowboy hats that can be kept as souvenirs and there are fun games and photo opportunities everywhere.
+Known for its eating contests – anyone who finishes the 72oz steak within an hour eats for free –, the boldly decorated restaurant/saloon also (thankfully) serves up smaller portions for younger clientele and people who can’t quite face the challenge.
+Kids’ meals come, adorably, in little cowboy hats that can be kept as souvenirs, and there are fun games and photo opportunities everywhere.

 Washington: La Tarasca, Centralia

 Colorful doesn’t quite cut it.
 Cheerful, maybe.
-Fun, definitely!
+Fun?
+Definitely!
 Family-run La Tarsaca in Centralia, south of Olympia, is also the best place to eat traditional and very tasty Mexican food.
-Michoacán dishes are the speciality and there’s plenty to keep children happy.
-Families can either order a variety of tamales, tacos and other dishes to share or kids can get individual portions from the special menu.
+Michoacán dishes are the specialty and there’s plenty to keep children happy.
+Families can either order a variety of tamales, tacos, and other dishes to share, or kids can get individual portions from the special menu.
 Servers are warm and welcoming, and the kitchen is happy to tone down spicier dishes if needed.

-When in Wisconsin, it’s all about the cheese curds – and Dotty’s Dumpling Dowry, aside from having a brilliant name, serves up excellent versions, breaded and deep-fried with house-made dips.
-The rest of the menu is simple but perfectly prepared tavern-style fare like sandwiches, burgers, chicken wings and chili.
-Families love the Friday Fish Fry, while the kids’ menu has a decent selection of favorites like corn dogs, chicken strips, mini burgers and grilled cheese.
+When in Wisconsin, it’s all about the cheese curds – and Dotty Dumpling's Dowry, aside from having a brilliant name, serves up excellent versions, breaded, deep fried and served with house-made dips.
+The rest of the menu is simple but perfectly prepared tavern-style fare like sandwiches, burgers, chicken wings, and chili.
+Families love the Friday Fish Fry, while the kids’ menu has a decent selection of favorites like corn dogs, chicken strips, mini burgers, and grilled cheese.

 Wyoming: Café Genevieve, Jackson Hole